Administration & Procedures

 - There are reminders on the McGill, TLS, Student Information, myMcGill and myCourses home pages.

-- Pop-up windows also appear when logging into Minerva and myCourses.
+- Pop-up windows also appear when logging into Minerva.

-Please note: For course evaluated outside of the main evaluation period, similar communication strategies are used; however, the frequency may be different.
+Please note: For course evaluated outside of the default evaluation period, similar communication strategies are used; however, the frequency may be different.

 - Instructors, academic units and student associations are encouraged to discuss the importance of course evaluations with students.
 (See the list of "suggested" strategies to increase response rate for online course evaluations).